BuzzAldrinPeter/CYBERSEC-11/README.md

 [attaché-case-CM-5]

 ### Mission Objective
 The primary objective of CYBERSEC-11 is to complete a personal goal: perform successful occupational landing with the "Parclete" as a cybersecurity analyst.
-This attaché case is a professional cybersecurity portfolio, containing mission highlights (acquired skills, knowledge, and accomplishments) during the cyberspace exploration of cybersecurity via Google's Cybersecurity Professional Certificate Program.
+This attaché case is a professional cybersecurity portfolio, containing mission highlights (acquired skills, knowledge, and accomplishments) during the cyberspace exploration of cybersecurity.

 ### Mission Highlights
 - <a href="drafting-professional-statement.md" target="_blank">Drafting a Professional Statement</a>